ry-v1/Notes/Apache Iceberg The Definitive Guide/Apache Iceberg The Definitive Guide.md

         - equality_ids : relates to equality deletes and helps in identifying rows deleted by equality deletes.
         - sort_order_id : contains the ID of the sort order used to write the datafile.
         - readable_metrics : is a derived field that provides a human-readable representation of the file's metadata including column size, value counts, null counts, and lower and upper bounds.

+       - all_data_files metadata table may produce more than one row per datafile because a file could be part of multiple table snapshots.

+    - all_manifests Metadata Table : provides detailed insights into every manifest file across all valid snapshots in the table.
+        - content : signifies the type of the file, similar to the all_data_files table.
+A value of 0 indicates the manifest tracks datafiles; a value of 1 indicates that it tracks delete files.
+        - path : is a string representing the complete path to the manifest file.
+Like the all_data_files table, this includes the storage system location (e.g., s3://...), the table name, and a unique file identifier.
+        - length : represents the size of the manifest file in bytes.
+This can provide insights into the volume of metadata stored in the manifest.
+        - partition_spec_id : corresponds to the ID of the partition specification used to write this manifest file.
+This indicates how the datafiles listed in the manifest are partitioned.
+        - added_snapshot_id : represents the ID of the snapshot when the manifest was created.
+        - added_data_files_count, existing_data_files_count, and deleted_data_files_count : provide a summary of the changes in datafiles that this manifest file represents.
+        - added_delete_files_count, existing_delete_files_count, and deleted_delete_files_count : provide a similar summary for delete files.
+        - partition_summaries : is an array of structures, where each structure provides a summary for a specific partition in the manifest file.
+Each structure indicates whether the partition contains null or NaN values, as well as the lower and upper bounds of the partition.
+        - reference_snapshot_id : represents the ID of the snapshot that this record is associated with.
+You'll see a manifest listed once for each snapshot it was valid for.

+    - refs Metadata Table : provides a list of all the named references within an Iceberg table.
+Named references can be thought of as pointers to specific snapshots of the table data, providing an ability to bookmark or version the table state.
+        - name : represents the unique identifier for a named reference.
+Named references are categorized into two types, which brings us to the second field, type.
+The type can be one of two values: BRANCH, a mutable reference that can be moved to a new snapshot; or TAG, an immutable reference that, once created, always points to the same snapshot.
+        - max_reference_age_in_ms : indicates the maximum duration in milliseconds that a snapshot can be referenced.
+This age is measured from the time the snapshot was added to the table.
+If the age of a snapshot exceeds this duration, it will no longer be valid and will be a candidate for cleanup during maintenance operations.
+        - min_snapshots_to_keep : provides a lower limit on the number of snapshots to keep in the table history.
+The Iceberg table will always maintain at least this many snapshots, even if they are older than the max_snapshot_age_ms setting.
+        - max_snapshot_age_in_ms : indicates the maximum age in milliseconds for any snapshot in the table.
+Snapshots that exceed this age could be removed by the maintenance operations, unless they are protected by the min_snapshots_to_keep setting.

+    - entries Metadata Table : offers insightful details about each operation that has been performed on the table's data and deletes files across all snapshots.
+Each row in this table captures operations that affected many files at a certain point in the table's history, making it an essential resource for understanding the evolution of your dataset.
+        - status : is an integer that indicates whether a file was added or deleted in the snapshot.
+A value of 0 represents an existing file, while 1 indicates an added file and 2 a deleted file.
+This field allows you to track the lifecycle of each file, providing a glimpse into the changes and modifications the dataset has undergone over time.
+        - snapshot_id : is the unique identifier of the snapshot in which the operation took place.
+This ID allows you to connect each file operation to a particular snapshot, which can be beneficial in tracking changes made in specific versions of the table.
+        - sequence_number : indicates the order of operations.
+This is a global counter across all snapshots of the table, and it increments for each change made, whether the change is an addition, a modification, or a deletion.
+By understanding the sequence number, you can reconstruct the exact series of operations that led to the current state of the table.
+        - data_file : is a struct that encapsulates extensive details about the file involved in the operation.
+The struct includes fields such as the following:
+            - file_path : The complete path to the file in the storage system
+            - file_format : The format of the file, such as Parquet or AVRO
+            - partition : Information about the partition the file belongs to
+            - record_count : The total number of records in the file
+            - file_size_in_bytes : The size of the file in bytes
+            - column_sizes : A map of the size in bytes of each column
+            - value_counts : A map with a count of total values in each column
+            - null_value_counts : A map with a count of null values in each column
+            - nan_value_counts : A map with a count of NaN values in each column
+            - lower_bounds and upper_bounds : Maps containing the minimum and maximum values of each column
+            - key_metadata : Implementation-specific metadata
+            - split_offsets : Information about split points within the file